|Your Liability – Bill Emerson Good Samaritan|

 You may also send a message to the Webmaster through the Contact Us page, or call (540) 342-3011 and ask for our IT department.

-This policy was reviewed on March 1, 2014
+This policy was reviewed and amended on October 9, 2018

 LIABILITY OF PERSON OR GLEANER.— A person or gleaner shall not be subject to civil or criminal liability arising from the nature, age, packaging, or condition of apparently wholesome food or an apparently fit grocery product that the person or gleaner donates in good faith to a nonprofit organization for ultimate distribution to needy individuals.